First, I’d like to express my gratitude to the authors of the following articles or posts online that helped me to prepare my trip :

 The valley gets its name from the Baliem river that flows through it.
 It’s about 100km long and 20km large.

 The valley is the most populated area of the Papua highlands (see Indonesian geography).
 It’s the starting point of different itineraries in and out of the valley, leading you to to numerous small villages inhabited by people from different close ethnical groups.
 The most famous are Dani, Yali, Lani but some other can be found in more secluded area like the Mek.

 I recommend you to read the first paragraph of this article on East-Indonesia.
 I’m gonna just quote the last sentence but go read the rest (it’s only a couple of lines) :

 So don’t dream of discovering untouched primitives, just come here to enjoy the splendid scenery, the remoteness, and the real, present-day culture, and you are likely to return home with lasting memories

 User zachleigh on Lonely Planet Forum had also some great words (again go read the full last paragraph of his post) :

 Walk around by yourself and talk to the people and you will find an authentic culture.
 Come here for a few days looking for cannibals and you will probably leave disappointed.

-There is a festival every year in July where villagers will put on war paints and mock fights.
-If you want to bring back shots of people naked, painted and with bones in the nose, it’s your best chance.
+The Baliem valley festival is held near Wamena every year in July.
+Villagers will put on war paints and mock fights.
+If you are only chasing shots of people naked, painted and with bones in the nose, it’s your best chance.
 You can expect something like this.